 Mr. Blumberg is a partner in Kurzman Eisenberg Corbin & Lever, LLP’s Trusts and Estates Department.
-He is based in the firm’s New York City office.

 Mr. Blumberg’s broad legal and practical experience enables him to advise clients in a wide range of areas, including estate and gift planning, estate and trust administration, real estate, business transactions, and tax issues including charitable giving.
 Mr. Blumberg also represents a number of public and private charitable organizations.
 He takes immense satisfaction from his close client relationships, as he has represented and counseled many clients’ families for generations.
 Mr. Blumberg has been a Martindale-Hubbell AV Rated attorney for over 30 years, and a New York Super Lawyer since 2009.